 Current offer: 75,000 Marriott Bonvoy points after spending $3,000 in the first 3 months.

 The annual fee is $95.
-75,000 Marriott points aren’t as valuable as 75,000 Hyatt points, but 75,000 Marriott points can get you at least one free night at some of the most luxurious Marriott properties worldwide.
+Marriott points aren’t as valuable as Hyatt points, but 75,000 Marriott points can get you at least one free night at some of the most luxurious Marriott properties worldwide.
 In addition to the nice welcome offer, the card comes with a free night worth up to 35,000 starting at your first anniversary of card membership.
-This benefit kicks in at your first anniversary of card membership, not when you open the card).
+(This benefit kicks in at your first anniversary of card membership, not when you open the card).

 Though the annual fee is $95, the annual free night can be valuable.
-Ryan and I used our certificates to book the Tambo del Inka property (a Luxury Collection Resort) in Peru with our certificate and the rate on our dates was over $400 per night.
+Ryan and I used our certificates to book the Tambo del Inka property (a Luxury Collection Resort) in Peru.
+The rate on our dates was over $400 per night.
 So even if we get no other benefits out of having this card, think of it like this: we booked a $400 room for $95.

 This card also comes with Marriott silver status.